Connect with others who understand.

 Causes

-AD flare-ups (periods of worsened symptoms) can be triggered by certain situations or substances, such as stress or certain foods, but these triggers are not the root cause of the condition.
+AD flare-ups, or periods when symptoms get worse, can be triggered by things like stress or certain foods.
+However, these triggers are not the root cause of the condition.

 • Hair dye